The Price of Water (A Babushka Short Story)

 The warlord moved with an unnatural calm.
 His bare chest gleamed in the firelight, muscles rippling with every step.
 A sword with a sweeping curve was strapped to his back, its sharp arc menacing.
 A rifle hung beside it.
 In one swift motion, Bekov closed the distance and grabbed Lev by the throat, slamming him onto the ground with the force of a bull.

-The breath left Lev’s lungs in a single, painful gasp.
+The air left Lev’s lungs in a single, painful gasp.
 Bekov sneered down at him, his face close, his hot breath ghosting over Lev’s skin.
 “I offered you a place in my court.
 A chance to change the world.
 And this is how you repay me?”
 His grip tightened as he growled the words, his eyes burning with contempt.
-“You act like a coward, and now you’ll be made an example of.
-Men cannot act so feebly in my domain.”
+“You are a coward, and now you’ll be made an example of.”

 Bekov straightened to his full height, pulling the sword from his back in one fluid motion and raising it high above his head, the firelight glinting off the cold steel.
 This was it.
 Lev stared at the blade as it hovered for the briefest second, knowing the end was about to fall.
 All the planning, all the calculations—they meant nothing now.